Markleton, Pennsylvania

-Markleton is an unincorporated community in Somerset County, Pennsylvania, United States.
-The community is located along the Casselman River, 7.7 mi east-northeast of Confluence.
+Markleton is an unincorporated community that is located in Somerset County, Pennsylvania, United States.
+The community is situated near the Casselman River, 7.7 mi east-northeast of Confluence.

 History

 Philson's Forge

-The area was initially known as Philson's Forge; Robert Philson built a Catalan forge, or bloomery, along the Casselman River about 1810.
-However, the forge was not successful, and it closed about 1823.
+The area was initially known as Philson's Forge.
+Its name was derived from a Catalan forge, or bloomery, that was built by Robert Philson near the Casselman River sometime around 1810.
+The forge was not successful, however, and was closed circa 1823.

 Markle Paper Works

 Markleton derived its present name from the paper company of Cyrus P. Markle & Sons of West Newton in nearby Westmoreland County.
 C.P.
-Markle & Sons purchased 5,000 acres along the Casselman River in 1881 and constructed a paper mill in order to harvest the abundant trees of the mountainside and manufacture paper products; at least 1,000 acres of this land was purchased from the Pinkerton Lumber Company.
-In addition to the pulp mill and its equipment, the operation consisted of 13 two-story houses for workers plus a home for the superintendent and a boarding house.
+Markle & Sons purchased 5,000 acres along the Casselman River in 1881 and constructed a paper mill in order to harvest the abundant trees of the mountainside and manufacture paper products; at least 1,000 acres of this land were purchased from the Pinkerton Lumber Company.

+In addition to the pulp mill and its equipment, the operation consisted of thirteen two-story houses for workers, plus a home for the superintendent and a boarding house.
 Unfortunately, the paper mill was not very profitable, and the endeavor was short-lived.